-The ketogenic diet has been in use and discussed in medical literature since the 1920s.
-It was replaced when the modern anti-convulsants became available, even though it has a very good success rate at controlling seizures.
+The ketogenic diet (a diet high in fat, low in carbohydrate and protein) has been in use and discussed in medical literature since the 1920s.
+It was replaced when the modern anticonvulsants became available, even though it has a very good success rate at controlling seizures.
 In some cases it is actually better than drugs at controlling seizures, having a success rate of 75%.
 Seizures are stopped in 50% of cases and reduced in 25%.

-A ketogenic diet is one that is high in fat, low in carbohydrate and protein.
-This diet produces circulating ketones and a state called ketosis, where ketones are found in the urine.
+A ketogenic diet produces circulating ketones and a state called ketosis, where ketones are found in the urine.
 Ketones, like glucose, are burned for energy, but indicate that either fat is being taken from body fat stores or dietary fat intake is high.
 In attempting seizure control, this ketotic state exerts an anti-epileptic effect but its mechanism of action is not completely understood.

 The ketogenic diet is used to treat intractable epilepsy in children.
 It may be prescribed when seizures are out of control, and when the side-effects of anticonvulsant drugs and/or surgery are considered unacceptable.
 The diet is safe, with rare side effects only when not strictly followed.

 Most kids can stay on the diet for two years, get off it and never have another seizure again.
 The diet works best in children under the age of ten: they are less likely to cheat and young children can maintain ketosis better than adults or older children.